Ebenezer-Raphael/Product-Preview-Card-Component/README.md

 ### Useful resources

 - [HTML & CSS: Design and Build Web Sites - Book by Jon Duckett](https://www.htmlandcssbook.com/) - This helped me to address minor issues in my code and I will use it going forward.
-- [HTML & CSS: Design and Build Web Sites - Book by Jon Duckett](https://javascriptbook.com/) - This helped me to address minor issues in my code and I will use it going forward.

 ## Author